Quality Drainage Scoria used in construction

 4. Torquay Tub:

-A rustic tub option that can be used as a garden pot or as a water feature, perfect for adding a natural touch to your outdoor space.
+For a rustic tub option that can be used as a garden pot or as a water feature, perfect for adding a natural touch to your outdoor space.

 5. Shoal Tub: